beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 ``` java
 void passwordAttemptFailedNtimes(int attempts);
 ```
-In three options you should choose names that make the distinction clear, and always use the forms in a consistent context, especialy in the event case.
+In all three cases, you should choose names that make the distinction clear, and always use the forms in a consistent context, especialy in the event case.

-Mixing these options can be confusing, if you have a function that is going to transform the input argument, the result should be in the output argument.
+Mixing these options could lead to confusion.
+If you have a function that is going to transform the input argument, the result should be in the output argument.

 Indeed, StringBuffer transform(StringBuffer in) is better than void transform-(StringBuffer out) , even if the implementation in the first case just returns the input argument.

  - *Dyadic Functions*

 A function with two arguments is harder to understand than a monadic function.
-Sometimes the two arguments are appropiate, for example using coordinates.
+However, there are times when using two arguments is appropiate.
+A good example for this are functions working with coordinates.

-However, you should be aware that they come at a cost to the readers and should take advantage of what mechanims may be available to you and try to convert them into monads
+However, you should be aware that they come at a cost to the readers and should take advantage of what mechanims may be available to you in order to try to convert them into monads

  - *Triads*